dhamidullin/pc-remote-booter/README.md

    - Provides online/offline status to the web interface

 ## TODO
-- Implement session access and refresh tokens for better security
 - Improve login view with better styling and user feedback
 - Add tests